Faculty Profile: Casey Z Thomas

 He served as a Federal prosecutor, representing the United States in many dozens of trials.
 As Senior Trial Counsel, he influenced the daily activities of 7 heavy-lifting litigators and 31 paralegals.

-As a Law Professor, he taught and challenged hundreds of Master of Laws students and new attorneys.
-Later, as Associate Dean, he managed the daily academic operations of a law school with 5 Academic Departments educating 10,000 attorneys, paralegals, and senior executives each year.
+As a Law Professor, he taught and challenged hundreds of Master of Laws students, new attorneys, and senior leaders.
+Later, as Associate Dean, he managed the daily academic operations of a law school with 5 Academic Departments educating 10,000 attorney, paralegal, senior executive, legal administrator, and international students each year.

 He was humbled to lead an exceptional team of 28 Army, Navy, Marine & Air Force legal professionals handling complex and high-pressure combat, detention, stability, cyber, and Iraqi prosecution operations (and other delicate matters), for U.S. and Iraqi Special Operations Forces across the entire combat theater.
 He was awarded the Bronze Star.